 For Chemigation Applicator Certification applications – both new and renewal applications – contact the Extension Office for your county or contact UNL at 402-472-1632.

-The Department of Environmental Quality supplies the form used to apply for a Chemigation permit to the Natural Resource Districts (NRD).
+The Department of Environment and Energy supplies the form used to apply for a Chemigation permit to the Natural Resource Districts (NRD).

 The applicant must complete the form, sign and date the application, and submit it with the appropriate fee to the appropriate NRD.